VectorCell/power-relays/README.md

 # power-relays

 A command-line tool for controlling relays attached to Rasbperry Pi gpio pins.

-Designed to be compiled to the C++11 standard.
+Designed to be compiled to the C++11 standard, and dependent on [WiringPi](https://github.com/WiringPi/WiringPi).

 Tested using the following compilers in the following operating systems: